-- Cookie-cutter houses are relatively easy to appraise.
-What takes time is analyzing how elements unique to a property contribute to or detract from what otherwise would be a property's market value.
-At the time you order your report, be sure to let us know if there are unique features of the home or surrounding area -- for example, it's had a recent addition built on, it's subject to zoning restrictions, it's predisposed to flooding.
-These are things we'll find out on our own anyway, and knowing them as early as possible is likely to make your report arrive quicker.
+- It's relatively easy to appraise a cookie-cutter house.
+What takes time is analyzing how differing details add to or detract from what otherwise would be a property's market value.
+Let us know up front when you order your report if there are unique characteristics of the home or surrounding area -- for example, it's had a recent addition constructed, it's subject to zoning restrictions, it's susceptible to flooding.
+These are things we would find out on our own anyway, and knowing them sooner is likely to make your report arrive sooner.

-- Set proper expectations with the occupants.
+- Set proper expectations with the homeowner.

 - Confirming an appointment with the homeowner can be one of the most inefficient steps in the appraisal process.
 We understand that a homeowner may be uncomfortable with an outsider inspecting every square foot of their home, taking pictures, and making numerous notes.
 With the idea that it will increase the value, many homeowners believe they ought to make the place spotless before the appraiser comes by.
 So they reschedule the appointment until the house is cleaned.

 Coming from you -- the person they have been working with on their loan -- some info about the appraisal process, who we are, and especially that dusting and polishing won't increase their home's value one little bit, and can go a long way toward trimming the time it takes to inspect a home.
 Our website has multiple pages of useful information about the appraisal process for homeowners.
 Please feel free to share it with your customers.
 They can even call us if they want to meet our staff and learn more about our services.
 Remind them it's in their interest to set the appointment quickly!

 - Are you using our website as a resource to keep tabs on your report's status?

 - Why are you still playing phone and fax tag when our website offers up-to-the-minute status updates available online, anytime, 24/7?
 As each important milestone in an assignment is completed, that information can be viewed instantly online.
 It's never been easier to keep track of your report's status.